Blockages in pipes can be nasty, stopping waste from leaving your property.

 How do I know if the blockage is in my home?

 If the blockage is in your home, it’s your responsibility to unblock it.
-These signs may indicate it's in your home:
+These signs may show it's in your home:

-- Your neighbours aren't experiencing problems with their drains.
+- Your neighbours aren't having problems with their drains

-- Your property doesn’t share a drain with any other property.
+- Your property doesn’t share a drain with any others

 - Your upstairs facilities are impacted but downstairs is working - this suggests an internal blockage

-- If you lift the manhole cover outside your property and the drain is clear, it's likely that suggesting the blockage is within your home.
+- If you lift the manhole cover outside your property and the drain is clear, it's likely the blockage is within your home